Home

 Deposit

-- Send USDC on the Arbitrum Network to your deposit address
+3. Send USDC on the Arbitrum network to the copied address

-NOTE: You must have spot USDC to transfer to your perps account!
+NOTE: You must have spot USDC to transfer.
+Deposit first if your wallet is empty.

-- Enter the amount you wish to transfer and click "Transfer to Perps"
+3. Enter the amount you wish to transfer

 CAUTION!
 If you open a perps position, any USDC in your perps account is at risk of liquidation!

-- On the portfolio screen, click "Transfer" and then "Perps → Spot"
+1. On the portfolio screen, tap "Transfer" and select "Perps → Spot" (or withdraw from your Options account)

 Withdraw